calimanco/promise-polyfill-plus/README_EN.md

 }
 ```

-## 特性
+## Features

-- 实例部分遵循 Promise A+ 标准实现（比如 then 方法）
+- The instance Follow the standard of Promise A+ (e.g. then method)
-- 实例方法
+- Instance method
   * [x] Promise.prototype.catch()
   * [x] Promise.prototype.finally()
-- 检查并抛出"循环引用"的错误
+- Check and throw the "circular reference" error
-- 检查并抛出"等待永不运行 promise"的错误（同一 promise 链）
+- Check and throw "wait for never run promise" error (same promise chain)
-- 模拟原生在控制台打印"未捕获"的错误
+- Simulate native printing "Uncaught" errors on the console
-- initPromise：用于自定义 Promise 实现（将可能失去上面的特性）
+- initPromise：For custom promise implementations (which may lose the above features)
-- 静态方法
+- Static method
   * [x] Promise.all()
   * [x] Promise.race()
   * [x] Promise.resolve()